 James W. Schacht has served as a director of Vericity since 2013 and as the President of The Schacht Group, Inc., which advises national and international clients with respect to insurance and regulatory matters, since its founding in 2008.
 Prior thereto, Mr. Schacht was for thirteen years a Managing Director at two international consulting firms.
 Mr. Schacht has over 45 years of broad-based experience in the insurance industry and all areas of insurance regulation.
-Mr. Schacht has served as an expert consultant and witness on a variety of insurance, reinsurance, and regulatory approval for a variety of transactions.
+Mr. Schacht has served as an expert consultant and witness on a variety of insurance, reinsurance, and regulatory issues in litigation, and advises clients on new insurance products, organizing insurance companies, financial and reporting requirements, and securing regulatory approval for a variety of transactions.
 Mr. Schacht served as the Director of the Illinois Department of Insurance on three occasions.
 Mr. Schacht serves on the board of directors of Spinnaker Insurance Company, a property and casualty insurer.
 Mr. Schacht has served on the board of directors of Members Mutual from 2007 through its conversion in 2019.